1917 |

 CD-55 |

-Gendarmerie Hagelin developed a small pocket
+French Gendarmerie, Hagelin developed a small

-CD-57 was manufactured.
-Input and output
+later, the CD-57 was manufactured.
+Input and

-consisted of a ring with an alphabet and a
+output consisted of a ring with an alphabet and a

 rotatable disc inside.
 The alphabet was displaced